Walking Tours of Honolulu

-This is the only royal palace in all of the United States, making it one of the most unique locations in Hawaii.
-The stunning building was constructed in 1882 and was home to the last two official Hawaiian monarchs, King Kalakaua and Queen Liliuokalani.
+This is the only royal palace in all of the United States, making it one of Hawaii most unique places.
+Inspired by his trip to Europe, King Kalakaua commissioned the construction of the palace in the late 1800s.
+It was home to the last two official Hawaiian monarchs, King Kalakaua and Queen Liliuokalani.
 The grounds of Iolani Palace also have a picturesque gazebo where the kings and queens celebrated their coronation.
-Entrance fees for Iolani Palace are priced around $21 for adult tickets for guided tours and a mere $14 if you prefer the self-guided option.
-Tickets can be purchased at the Iolani Barracks; and the palace is closed on Sundays and Mondays.
+You can visit the palace by purchasing tickets at the adjacent Iolani Barracks.
+The palace is open from Tuesday to Saturday.